-Medical travel assistance is granted for travel from your community of residence for non-elective medical treatment.
+Medical travel assistance is granted for travel from any community for non-elective medical treatment.
 The coverage is for you, your spouse and dependent children.
 Reimbursement will be determined on a trip-by-trip basis subject to the following provisions.

 Payment will not exceed:

-- return transportation to the point of departure or the nearest place where adequate treatment is available, whichever results in the lesser expense;
+- return transportation from the employee’s residence in the NWT to the nearest place where adequate treatment is available;

 - 25 days hotel accommodation and meal costs, at duty travel rates.
 Reimbursement of these costs are not applicable to periods spent in a treatment facility;